-“But here’s the problem,” warns our Pittsburgh Internet crimes attorney at SMA Law Group, “The number of cases in which innocent and unsuspecting Internet users have been accused of and charged with cybercrimes have been on the rise in recent years.”
+“But here’s the problem,” warns our Pittsburgh Internet crimes attorney at SMT Legal, “The number of cases in which innocent and unsuspecting Internet users have been accused of and charged with cybercrimes have been on the rise in recent years.”

 Nowadays, it is no longer enough to protect yourself from hackers, phishers, cyberstalkers, fraudsters, trolls and all sorts of other criminals and bad people on the Internet.
 You also need to protect your rights as a user of the World Wide Web to prevent law enforcement and prosecutors from falsely accusing you of Internet crimes, which refer to any illegal activity that involves the use of the Internet.

-Fact: Internet crime accounts for one of the fastest growing crimes rates in Pennsylvania and all across the U.S.
+Fact: Internet crime accounts for one of the fastest growing crime rates in Pennsylvania and all across the U.S.

 In order to clear the clouds of confusion as to what constitutes an “Internet crime,” our Pittsburgh Internet crimes lawyer is going to outline some of the most common types of this crime:

 As an ordinary user of the Internet, you may make innocent mistakes online that can lead to Internet crime charges without realizing that you are doing something illegal.
 Computers, smartphones, tablets, laptops can be complicated and confusing, which is why you may fall into a trap while navigating the dangerous waters of the Internet.